stevetarver/rft-presentations/info-displays/PITCHME.md

 @ul

-- .small[Different]
+- Different
-    - .tiny[Is it better than my current tool?]
+    - Is it better than my current tool?
-    - .tiny[Can I learn tricks from knowing how it works?]
+    - Can I learn tricks from knowing how it works?
-    - .tiny[Does it confirm that my current toolset is the right choice?]
+    - Does it confirm that my current toolset is the right choice?
 - Runs anywhere
     - Other tools may be OS specific, be costly, have license restrictions.
 - Has SVG tooling